Explore and Decompile Assemblies

-Assembly Explorer window allows opening multiple assemblies and keeping a list of opened assemblies and folders.
-You can traverse and explore all opened assemblies.
-Expanding an assembly node lists namespaces within the assembly, that can be further expanded to types and type members, as well as assembly references.
+Assembly Explorer window allows opening multiple assemblies and keeping a list of open assemblies and folders.
+You can traverse and explore all open assemblies.
+Expanding an assembly node lists namespaces within the assembly, which can be further expanded to types and type members, as well as assembly references.
 You can double-click any type to decompile it or fetch source from a symbol server (depending on your settings).

 In addition, the Assembly Explorer contains nodes representing base types and inheritors of the current type.

 The ultimate step in exploring an assembly is exporting it to a Visual Studio project so that you can browse the source code, build and debug it.
 For more information, see Export Assembly to Project.

 In this section:

 - Open Assemblies from NuGet Packages